notanthony/ShopifyBackendChallangeF22/README.md

 ### PLEASE NOTE:
-My replit is public and I used an sqlite database so anyone can see the project and add entries into the DB.
+My replit is public and I used an sqlite database.
+Meaning anyone can add entries into the DB.

 ### To clear entries of a forked replit run the commands